 - Cabinet Box: This is the box that actually houses your cabinets.
 Doors are connected to this box.

-- Base Cabinet: Cabinet installed directly onto the floor.
-Some type of top will be installed above.
-Common tops options include granite, quartz, or tile.
+- Base Cabinet: Cabinet installed directly onto the floor with a countertop installed above.

 - Uppers: Usually positioned into your wall, this is a nickname for your upper cabinets.

 - Face Frame: Structural wood frame support attached to the front of the cabinet box built using rails and stiles.
 It provides mounting support to doors and drawers.

 - Frameless: Sometimes called European cabinets, this type of cabinet door utilizes hidden hinges.
 This is different than placing cabinet doors on the face frame.

 - Reveal: The amount of face frame you see around the door and drawer fronts when they are closed.

 - End Panel: This is the part of your cabinet that goes all the way to a wall.

 - Toe Kick: The recessed toe space located at the bottom of base cabinets.